 2. MSR Hubba Hubba NX 2 — The All-Weather Workhorse

 The thing that earns this tent its reputation is the Easton Syclone composite poles.
 They bend instead of breaking.
 Aluminum poles, even the good ones, can snap under heavy wind loads.
 Composite poles flex past that breaking point and recover.
-I pitched the Hubba Hubba on an exposed cliff above the Aegean in maybe 50 km/h gusts and woke up surprised that it was still standing.
+Owners routinely report pitching the Hubba Hubba on exposed cliffs in 50 km/h gusts and finding it still standing in the morning.

 The Ventilation Detail Nobody Mentions

 Condensation in a tent is what makes the inside drip on your face at 4 a.m.
 The Hubba Hubba has a smart vent design — angled fly vents on both ends that pull air through the tent while keeping rain out.
-After a wet night in the Kaçkars, the inside of the fly was damp but the inner mesh was bone dry.
-On a cheaper tent in the same conditions, I’d have woken up with water on my sleeping bag.
+After a wet night, the inside of the fly is typically damp but the inner mesh stays bone dry.
+On a cheaper tent in the same conditions, you’d wake up with water on your sleeping bag.

 The color-coded pole and clip system means you can pitch this thing half-asleep.
 Pull the red corner to the red stake-out point.
 Done.
 No thinking required.